Freaky-coder05/animepahe-cli/README.md

 ## 🐛 Known Issues

 - Resolution cannot be selected. max resolution by default.
-- Some anime series may have parsing issues
 - Network timeouts may occur with slow connections
 - Large batch downloads may consume significant system resources